awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Clone.md

 1.  \(Optional\) Find only the invitations that require action from you by checking the `resourceShareAssociations` return field for a `status` value of `PENDING`\.

-#### Accepting Invitations to Share Clusters Owned by Other AWS Accounts<a name="Aurora.Managing.Clone.CrossAccount.accepting"></a>
+#### Accepting invitations to share clusters owned by other AWS accounts<a name="Aurora.Managing.Clone.CrossAccount.accepting"></a>

  You can accept invitations to share clusters owned by other AWS accounts that are in different AWS organizations\.
 To work with these invitations, use the AWS CLI, the RAM and RDS APIs, or the RAM console\.
 Currently, you can't perform this procedure using the RDS console\.

- For the procedures to work with invitations in the AWS RAM console, see [Accessing Resources Shared With You](https://docs.aws.amazon.com/ram/latest/userguide/working-with-shared.html) in the AWS RAM User Guide\.
+ For the procedures to work with invitations in the AWS RAM console, see [Accessing resources shared with you](https://docs.aws.amazon.com/ram/latest/userguide/working-with-shared.html) in the AWS RAM User Guide\.

 ##### Console<a name="Aurora.Managing.Clone.CrossAccount.accepting.console"></a>